MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-qemu-kernel-mode-debugging-using-exdi.md

 ---
-title: Setting Up QEMU Kernel-Mode Debugging using EXDI
+title: Setting Up QEMU Kernel-Mode Debugging Using EXDI
 description: Debugging Tools for Windows supports debugging QEMU using EXDI.
 This topic describes how to setup QEMU kernel debugging using EXDI. ms.date: 04/22/2022 ms.localizationpriority: medium